home-controller/homeauto_network/DESIGN.md

 * bits[1] Ack delimiter bit (this high to?)
 * bits[1] Ack bit.
 This is pulled low by any unit that can handle the message i.e. if the message was light switch turned on then this unit will turn on the light.
 * bits[1] Ack delimiter bit, need this so the replying unit has some timing leeway
 * bits[1] Extra dominant(pulled low) delimiter bit.
-Needed to use pin change ISR as without this all CRC + Ack bits could be high, therefore there could be no pin change after the message is sent.Also a lot of bit in a row could be high, As the other delimiter bits should be high it should now have pin changes
+Needed to use pin change ISR as without this all CRC + Ack bits could be high, therefore there could be no pin change after the message is sent.Also a lot of bit in a row could be high, As the other delimiter bits snd the EOF should be high there should always be pin changes after the message, although should wait for the rest of the frame before sending anymore messages.
 * bits[7] EOF 7 bit end of fame.
 * bits[3] Interframe Space.
 Most(all??)
 CAN controllers seem to add a delay of 3 bits between sending frames to give the controllers time for housekeeping etc.